SoftwareHeritage/swh-deposit/README-dev.md

     slicing: 0:1/1:5
 ```

-## Run
+### Run

-Run local server which will use the previous setup.
+Run the local server, using the default configuration file:

 ``` Shell
 make run-dev
 ```

-# Production-like
+## Production-like environment

-This will run locally a mode similar to that of production.
+Production-like environment needs two configuration files to work
+properly.

+This is more close to what's actually running in production.

-## Configuration
+### Configuration

 This expects the same file describes in the previous chapter.
 Plus,
-an additional private settings.yml file containing secret information
+an additional private **settings.yml** file containing secret
-that is not in the source code repository.
+information that is not in the source code repository.

-In ~/.config/swh/deposit/private.yml, a development configuration file
-would look like:
+**`{/etc/softwareheritage | ~/.config/swh | ~/.swh}`/deposit/private.yml**:

 ``` YAML
 secret_key: production-local